yiskang/RC/README.md

 RcFiles
 =======

-My rc files for Linux and Mac OSX
+My rc backups for Linux and Mac OSX